 Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

-Each SO/AC/Subgroup should review its procedures and charter at regular intervals and make changes to operational procedures and charter as indicated by the review. and procedural rules
+Each SO/AC/Subgroup should review its procedures and charter at regular intervals and make changes to operational procedures and charter as indicated by the review.

+The reviews should not be prolonged for more than 1 year and temporary accountability measures should be considered if charters and procedural rulesdo not address or ignore an accountability concern.

+The members of SO/AC/Sub groups should be involved in such revisions and provide comments and feedback.

 Track 2.
 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.